-For 2 years we have been working closely with the manufacturers to develop a complete lighting solution for a mixed commercial and residential building, including public areas, external lighting and commercial kitchen areas.
+For 2 years we worked closely with the manufacturers to develop a complete lighting solution for a mixed commercial and residential building, including public areas, external lighting and commercial kitchen areas.

-We will also be replacing the old external sodium lamps on the En-suite building to continue not only the drive for energy efficiency, but also to reduce the light pollution.
+We have also replaced the old external sodium lamps on the En-suite building to continue not only the drive for energy efficiency, but also to reduce the light pollution.

 Our waste policy is driven from the start point of reducing the amount of potential waste that we accumulate, principally by buying in bulk and removing everything in packets and sachets from our buying list!
 This has led us to some novel solutions which you will have to find out when you visit . . .

-We do, of course, recycle everything practical (glass, plastic, tins, cardboard etc) and we also compost all our green waste for use to improve the site.
+We do, of course, recycle everything practical (glass, plastic, tins, cardboard etc).

-We are currently keeping about 75% of our (and your!) waste out of land fill.
+We are currently keeping over 85% of our (and your!) waste out of land fill.